xlecours/Loris/modules/genomic_browser/README.md

 annotations.
 Links to specific external databases (UCSC, dbSNP) have been added to variable ID and some annotation columns.
 An uploader

+The `Profile` tab present

 ## Intended Users

 ## Scope
+The profile tab allow researchers to see what kind of data is available for each of the study's candidates.
+The datatable can be filtered on the candidate level using those candidates attributes (Site, Gender (not yet called Sex), Subproject, External ID, DDCID (also called CandID) and PSCID).
+Additionnaly, custom filters are provide for each available data type. e.g: Filtering on `SNP = Yes` will present a row for candidate that have at least 1 SNP associated to them in the database.

+The GWAS tab present a ibasic GWAS analysis results.
+Each row, correspond to a SNP in the database and the associated Estimate, Standard error ad p-value.

+The SNP, CNV and Methylation tab all present the inserted value for each variable

 ## Permissions